 What About The Largest Members Within A Breed?

-Larger than life within a breed is also eye catching. (ref, or if no link here ) It has been my experience over the years that working breed dogs that are on the top end of their breed standard weight also have more health issues and shorter lives (I mean big in frame, not fat).
-I do not know the reason for that.
-Looking back, it was often heart (rptref) hip (ref) and knee (ref) issues that they faced.
-The opposite is true of the toy breeds.
-The smallest ones within their breed tend to face the most health issues. (ref)
+Larger than life within an individual breed is also eye catching.
+It has been my experience over the years that working breed dogs that are on the top end of their breed standard weight also have more health issues and shorter lives ( bigger in frame, not overweight).
+I do not know the reason.
+Thinking back, it was often heart, hip and knee health issues that they faced.
+The opposite is true for the toy breeds.
+The smallest ones within their breed tend to face the most health issues. ( read one here )

 Well, If The AVMA, The AKC And HSUS Know All This Why Does It Continue To Happen?

-Scottie Westfall,The Retriever Man, presented the same point better than I have :
+Scottie Westfall,The Retriever Man, presented the same point in another way :